Last updated: 28/04/2014

 Lawyers are required to carry out certain due diligence to identify their clients.
-The identification requirements may vary depending on the level of risk of anti-money laundering operations carried out by a client (Article 7.2 of the Anti-Money Laundering Law).
+The identification requirements may vary depending on the level of risk of anti-money laundering operations carried out by a client (item 2 of Article 7 of the AML Law).

 ARE THERE ENHANCED DUE DILIGENCE MEASURES FOR CERTAIN TYPES OF CLIENTS, FOR EXAMPLE, POLITICALLY EXPOSED PERSONS?